kharam/jenkins-idrac-screenshot/README.md

 ## How to use

-1. Modify Jenkisn file to your environment.
+1. Modify Jenkisn file for your environment.

 ## Issue?